Adding edge dynamics to bipartite random-access networks: Proofs of the main results

 \item[(RD)] Assume $\lambda(r) = C \in (0,\infty)$.
 By Lemma~\ref{disconnectiontime}, the mean disconnection time of a node in $V$ is of order $\lambda(r)^{-1} = \mathcal{O}(1)$.
 Note that nodes in $V$ of degree $1$ activate in $\mathcal{O}(1)$ either because their only neighbor deactivates or due to absence of edges.
 Moreover, by Proposition~\ref{NvsD}(i), with high probability as $r \to \infty$, nodes in $V$ of degree greater than $1$ activate due to absence of edges in a time with mean of order $\lambda(r)^{-1}=\mathcal{O}(1)$.
-The argument is analogous to the one used above in the FD proof, where we condition on an event that captures the typical behavior of the network.
-In conclusion, with high probability as $r \to \infty$, the transition time of $G(\cdot)$ with initial queue lengths $Q^0$ satisfies
+The argument is analogous to the one used above in the FD proof, where we condition on an event $\mathcal{B}$ that captures the typical behavior of the competition.
+Conditional on the event $\mathcal{E} = \mathcal{F} \cap \mathcal{B}$, which captures the typical behavior of the network and occurs with high probability as $r \to \infty$, the transition time of $G(\cdot)$ with initial queue lengths ${\bf Q^0}$ satisfies